 What About Whole Leaf Aloe?

 The whole leaf can be used for its external soothing properties to treat your skin and is great for soothing sunburns (although, whole leaf aloe should never be used to treat deep cuts or wounds).
-Raw whole leaf aloe should not be used for internal use as the bitter tasting aloin contains laxative properties that can extremely harsh on the body.
-So for those asking, “Can I just eat an aloe leaf to improve my digestion?”.
-We would say that eating raw whole aloe would likely deliver adverse effects.
+But while inner aloe gel is safe to consume, raw whole leaf aloe should not be eaten or used for internal use as it contains potentially dangerous aloin, a bitter tasting chemical with laxative properties that can extremely harsh on the body.
+So for those asking, “can I just eat an aloe leaf?“, we would say that eating raw whole aloe would likely deliver adverse effects.

 Aloe vera can be used a functional food and can be incorporated into a daily diet.
 Now that you have more knowledge of the ins and outs of the aloe vera leaf, try some of our favorite products that would best suit your needs.